 Finally, you are ready to apply a coat of primer and continue with the painting, he points out.
-Before starting a project like this, thoroughly clean the area damaged by water.
-This is the first step of the textbook in any painting project, including repairing water damage to walls.
+Before starting a project like this, it is essential to thoroughly clean the area damaged by water.
+This is the first step of any painting project, including repairing water damage to walls.
 We recommend using something like a Selleys sugar soap with a damp cloth and then letting the area dry.
 This will help prevent the wall from being damaged again by water and will allow the paint to adhere better to the wall.

-The area will be better to paint as a whole.
+The area will be better prepared for painting as a whole.
 Then let it dry and reapply it for a better seal.
 Mold growth should be a major concern for anyone suffering water damage to walls due to adverse health effects on the occupants of the house and the high cost of repairs.
 Painting surfaces in your home after water damage is very different from a standard job.
 There is a slight risk that water will continue to flow through the hole, but if you are aware of this threat, you can take steps to mitigate the damage with towels.

 While you may think you know how much water damage has been done to the wall due to discolored parts, it is not known what is going on behind the wall.
 There is a good chance that water damage has occurred behind the wall; like other indicators, this could lead to mold.
 Now is the time to make your wall smooth and color-ready, so with a spatula, spread a thin layer of wood putty that extends beyond the edges of the flood water damage restoration.
-According to Christian Lacroix, owner of Texas-based McKinney's Handyman Connection, the main difference between covering water damage and a traditional project involving prep work If you've experienced a leak or found a damp stain, expect there to be more.
-With the help of water damage professionals, water damage to walls does not have to become a major problem.
-Can assess the risk of mold, rot, and electrical problems associated with extensive water damage.
+According to Christian Lacroix, owner of Texas-based McKinney's Handyman Connection, one of the main differences between covering up water damage and a traditional project involving prep work is that if you have experienced a leak or found a damp stain, expect there to be more.
+With help from water damage professionals, water damage to walls does not have to become a major problem.
+They can assess the risk of mold, rot, and electrical problems associated with extensive water damage.